 Communication Studies - Master of Arts

-The department offers thesis, comprehensive exam, and applied project options in its Masters of Arts program.
+The department offers a thesis, comprehensive exam, and applied project options in its Masters of Arts program.
 All options require a minimum of 36 credits, which includes not only Communication Studies courses but at least one course from outside the department.
 The thesis option requires at least 30 credits of coursework, 6 credits of thesis hours (COMM 5999 Master's Thesis), and an oral defense of the thesis and coursework.
-The comprehensive exam option requires 36 credits of coursework, plus six hours of written examination, followed by an oral defense.
-The applied project option requires at least 30 credits of coursework, 6 credits of project hours (COMM 5994 MA Project and an oral defense of the project and coursework All options require a minimum of 30 credit hours of Communication Studies courses.
+The comprehensive exam option requires 36 credits of coursework, plus 6 hours of written examination, followed by an oral defense.
+The applied project option requires at least 30 credits of coursework, 6 credits of project hours (COMM 5994 MA Project), and an oral defense of the project and coursework.
+All options require a minimum of 30 credit hours of Communication Studies courses.

 Graduate course rotation: